Last Updated on August 12, 2023 by Prakash Kolli

 Many investors use dividends to supplement their retirement income from a 401(k), Individual Retirement Account (IRA), or pension.
 As a result, they are often on the lookout for a good dividend stock, but the nice thing with an ETF is that you are not putting all your eggs into one stock.
 Instead, an ETF is a diversified basket of many dividend-paying stocks.

 Vanguard created two ETFs that can help bring dividends to your portfolio generating a passive income stream.
-VIG and VYM are those two different ETFs.
+Those two different ETFs are VIG and VYM.